incepter/react-async-states/packages/docs/docs/api/0-the-whole-api.md

-  lastSuccess, // the last success that was registered before this call, useful for reducers & infinite data run, // runs a source or an instance or a producer and returns the abort function runp, // runs a source or an instance or a producer and returns a promise to resolve select, // selects from source or provider the current state of any state instance }) {
+  lastSuccess, // the last success that was registered before this call, useful for reducers & infinite data run, // runs a source or an instance or a producer and returns the abort function runp, // runs a source or an instance or a producer and returns a promise to resolve select, // selects from source or by key the current state of any state instance }) {
   return T | Promise<T> | Generator<any, T, any>;
 }